 Prior to this offering, there has been no public market for shares of our common stock.
-Although we anticipate that our common stock will be approved for listing on the NASDAQ Global Market, an active trading market for our shares may never develop or be sustained following this offering.
-The initial public offering price of our common stock will be determined through negotiations between us and the underwriters.
+Although our common stock has been approved for listing on the NASDAQ Global Market, an active trading market for our shares may never develop or be sustained following this offering.
+The initial public offering price of our common stock was determined through negotiations between us and the underwriters.
 This initial public offering price may not be indicative of the market price of our common stock after the offering.
 In the absence of an active trading market for our common stock, investors may not be able to sell their common stock at or above the initial public offering price or at the time that they would like to sell.